MicrosoftDocs/memdocs/autopilot/device-preparation/overview.md

 ### Admin experience

 - Windows Autopilot device preparation simplifies admin configuration by having a single profile to provision all policies in one location, including deployment and OOBE settings.
-- Line-of-business (LOB) and Win32 application scan be deployed in the same deployment.
+- Line-of-business (LOB) and Win32 applications can be deployed in the same deployment.

 ### User experience